eslam-gomaa/vagrant_kubernetes_libvirt_provider/README.md

 # vagrant_kubernetes_libvirt_provider

-This is a Vagrant file for creating a Kubernetes LAB with ability to add worker nodes on the fly
+This is a Vagrant file for creating a Kubernetes LAB with the ability to add worker nodes on the fly

 ---